 Print the name and the counter upper bound for all debug counters.

-Set the internal debug counter upper bound. counter-value-list
+Set the internal debug counter lower and upper bound. counter-value-list

-dbg_cnt(dce) returns true only for first 10 invocations.
+dbg_cnt(tail_call) true is returned for first 10 invocations.

 Print the full absolute name of the library file library that would be used when linking—and don’t do anything else.
 With this option, GCC does not compile or link anything; it just prints the file name.